chrys87/fenrir/README.md

 You can just run the following as root: cd src/fenrir-package/ sudo ./fenrir
-Settings are located in the "config" directory.
+Settings "settings.conf" is located in the "config" directory.
+Take care that the used drivers in the config matching your installed drivers.
+By default it uses:
+- sound driver: generic (via sox, could configured in settings.conf)
+- speech driver: speechd
+- braille driver: brltty (WIP)